 Prevention of Childhood Obesity:

 According to WHO, childhood obesity is one of the most serious public health challenges of the 21st century.
-Prevention of childhood obesity is vital, especially since we know that treatment of obesity is extremely difficult.
+Prevention of childhood obesity is vital, especially since we know that the treatment of obesity is extremely difficult.
 Proven and simple strategies to prevent obesity include:

 - Increase fruit and vegetable intake.